Skip to main content

 Clinical Trial Results

-All people who participated:
+All those who participated:

 • Tested positive for COVID-19